ImTahajib/XAR/README.md

 - I'm currently Developing my skills about Website Building...
 - I Like Working on Projects which holds great innovation

-### Here Are Few Things I Tried And Have The Basic Idea
+### Here Are Few Things I Tried And Have The Basic Idea:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-6a5b89?style=for-the-badge&logo=javascript)&nbsp;